Stay in Touch

-The 2018 flood polluted hundreds of square miles of land.
-The earth is poisoned with toxins above and below the ground.
-Your flooded garden will take years to remediate the kinds and levels of poisons from the soil.
-Petro-chemicals, raw sewage, debris, anaerobic decomposition of organic materials killed the microbial life in the soil.
+Your garden will take years to remediate the kinds and levels of poisons in the soil.
+Petrochemicals, raw sewage, debris, and the anaerobic decomposition of organic materials killed the soil’s microbial life.

 If you were the guy on the right then you probably don’t need to worry.
 The rest of us need to be very careful due to the contamination of our ground.